datacratic/google-url/README.txt

 1. Parsing
 ----------
 At the lowest level is the parsing code.
-The files encompasing this are url_parse.* and the main include file is src/url_parse.h.
+The files encompassing this are url_parse.* and the main include file is src/url_parse.h.
 This code will, given an input string, parse it into the most likely form of a URL.

-Parsing can not fail and does no validation.
+Parsing cannot fail and does no validation.
 The exception is the port number, which it currently validates, but this is a bug.
 Given crazy input, the parser will do its best to find the various URL components according to its rules (see url_parse_unittest.cc for some examples).